Pascal Siakam Player Props: Raptors vs. Hornets

-The Toronto Raptors, with Pascal Siakam, take on the Charlotte Hornets at 1:00 PM ET on Sunday.
+Pascal Siakam plus his Toronto Raptors teammates hit the court versus the Charlotte Hornets at 7:00 PM ET on Tuesday.

-Let's break down Siakam's prop bets, and some stats and trends to help you make good wagers.
+Now let's examine Siakam's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Pascal Siakam Prop Bets vs. the Hornets